javov2/az900/03-06-Choose the best monitoring service for visibility, insight, and outage mitigation.md

 - You can use data to react to critical events in real time: sending email or SMS alerts to your team or configuring triggers based on thresholds to scale up or down to meet demand
 - There are some services who uses Azure Monitor under hood, for example Azure Application Insights

+#### **Application Insights**

+- Automatically detect performance anomalies.
+- Help diagnose issues by using powerful analytics tools.
+- See what users actually do with apps.
+- Help continuously improve app performance and usability.
+- Supports a wide variety of platforms, including .NET, Node.js, Java, and Python.
+- Works for apps hosted on-premises, hybrid, or on any public cloud.
+- Integrates with DevOps processes.
+- Has connection points to many development tools.
+- Can monitor and analyze telemetry from mobile apps by integrating with Visual Studio App Center.

 ### Azure Service Health

 ![Azure Service Health](images/2022-05-06-14-18-30.png)